arnirichard/jpeg_avalonia_wpf/README.md

 # jpeg_avalonia_wpf
-Jpeg 8x8px block demo with both Avalonia and WPF and WriteableBitmap
+Jpeg 8x8px block compression demo with both Avalonia and WPF and WriteableBitmap

-This primary purpose of this project is to show graphically how fundamentals of the jpeg compression words, Discrete Cosine Transform (DCT), Quantization, Zigzag.
+This primary purpose of this project is to show graphically how fundamentals of the jpeg compression works: Discrete Cosine Transform (DCT), Quantization, Zigzag.

 This is implemented in both Avalonia and WPF (.Net) using WriteableBitmap